chridemo/writeups/README.md

-# 🚩 Chridemo's ctf writeups
+# 🚩 Chridemo's CTF Writeups

 > This repository is a collection of various ctf from HTB (Hack The Box) and THM (Try Hack Me)